Sing a New Psalm: Communicating with God

 the popes inspire us—God shares in our lowliness & poverty

 Take a few minutes to read “The LORD Stoops” on page 70 of Sing a New Psalm: Communicating with God Through the Prayers of the Church.
-In this general audience, Pope St. John Paul II shares his reflections about what he considers the greatest honor that God bestows on the poor—loving concern for the needy and those who suffer, going so far as to become one with us in our humanity.
+In this general audience, Pope St. John Paul II shares his reflections about what he considers the greatest honor that God bestows on the poor—loving concern for those who are needy and suffering.
+God goes so far as to become one with us in our humanity.

 you could look it up—an eternal covenant

 In biblical times, covenant had a different meaning than it does now.
 To consider how Old Testament covenants influenced understanding of the new covenant instituted by Jesus, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ancient ideas expressed in the original Scriptures.
 New entries are posted on Tuesdays.
 If you’d like to receive Matthew’s comments about biblical languages by email each week, there’s a sign-up form next to the searchable archives.

 a related Bible study—speaking of covenants

 All of Scripture seems written for the purpose of explaining the covenant relationship between God and humanity.
 Adam and Eve are the first who fail to live up to humanity’s end of the deal, but they are by no means the last.
 Left to our own devices, men and women are unable to live within the confines of God’s law.
-The Old Testament deals with the very basic terms of the original covenant—sin equals death—that condemn all men and women.
+The Old Testament deals with the very basic terms of the original covenant—sin equals death—that condemn humanity.
 The New Testament deals with the new covenant.
 The original covenant still exists, but the willing death of an innocent person—Jesus—satisfies the terms and puts the possibility of eternal life within reach of all sinners.
-The author of the Letter to the Hebrews explains how this works.
+The Letter to the Hebrews explains how this works.
 Our 23-week study, The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation, has been granted an imprimatur and can be purchased from our website shop.

 close with a Psalms-based prayer for Sunday 2nd Vespers (Week II)